 What You Need To Know:

-Laundering items in an appliance that’s too small can cause damage to the bedding, your best bet is to use the machines at a laundromat since they’re usually much larger than the average household’s (you could also hand-wash in the bathtub).
+Laundering items in an appliance that’s too small can cause damage to the bedding, your best bet is to use those at a laundromat since they’re typically much larger than the average household’s (you could also soak pieces in the bathtub).